NeiH4207/Flappy-Bird-Neuroevolution/README.md

 - Allow users to train their own birds
 - Add sound effects and background music

-## Credits
-This project was inspired by Daniel Shiffman's Coding Train series on YouTube.

 ## License
 This project is open source and available under the [MIT License](LICENSE).